Bird Control Near Me

 A turkey vulture on a rock.

-Intimidating-looking birds with a large, reddish head and dark-feathered body, turkey vultures will attack and strip tiles, caulking and even gutters off buildings and roofs.
-Feeding primarily on dead carrion, they will pick open a dead animal, eat what they want and then leave the carcass to attract flies, mosquitoes and disease-carrying bacteria.
+Intimidating-looking birds with a large, reddish head and dark-feathered bodies, turkey vultures will attack and strip tiles, caulking, and even gutters off buildings and roofs.
+Feeding primarily on dead carrion, they will pick open a dead animal, eat what they want, and then leave the carcass to attract flies, mosquitoes, and disease-carrying bacteria.

 A pigeon on a white background.